 8. Personal space matters.

 If you are in any type of public transport, and not during rush hours, no one should come sit next to you.
 Maybe the opposite seat if you’re lucky but that’s pretty much it.
-It is not something that should be taken personally, for sure, and at the end it is quite pleasant to also have your own space.
-I believe if I would have known this before moving to Sweden, I would have spared some looks!
+It is not something that should be taken personally, for sure, and at the end of the day it is quite pleasant to also have your own space.
+If I would have known this before moving to Sweden, I would have spared some looks!

 ⇒ You have any other ideas and tips?
 Just share them in the comments!